What Are Dental Sealants?

 The sealant process is typically quick, easy, and pleasant.
 For the best start, we recommend a few rules to follow for the first few days after your child's sealants are placed.
 It is important to avoid eating sticky or hard foods like chewing gum, candy, or ice (which we always advise against) just after the placement of sealants.
 Eating these foods can damage the sealants or dislodge them from the teeth.
 Proper home care including thorough brushing and flossing on a daily basis is the best way to care for sealants.
 Though sealants can effectively support your child in the fight against cavities, it is still important to schedule bi-annual cleanings and exam visits with our team at Made Ya Smile Spring Cypress.
 During their visit, we will check on your child's sealants to let you know if they need to be redone or repaired.

 Insurance plans often cover dental sealants for young patients up to a certain age.
 To find out more about your child's coverage, we will contact your provider and review your schedule of benefits.
 We accept several flexible payment options, like special low- or no-interest patient financing plans.
 If you have out-of-pocket costs, we will be happy to work with you to find a solution for your child's treatment

 Dental sealants are a quick and easy procedure that can help protect your family's smiles from cavities.
 Sealants from our experienced Houston, TX team are a preventive measure that cover the chewing surfaces of molar and premolar teeth to help block out food, plaque, and bacteria.
 Opting for this simple solution now can reduce the risk that fillings or other restorations will be needed in the future.
-Find out if sealants are the right choice for your family by scheduling a visit with Dr. Campbell at Made Ya Smile Spring Cypress.
+Find out if sealants are the right choice for your family by scheduling a visit with our dentist at Made Ya Smile Spring Cypress.